Permitting Process

 What happens after a permit is issued?

-After a well permit is issued, the water well contractor has 90 days to construct, repair, modify, or abandon the water well.
-Any work done on the well after 90 days will be considered unpermitted activity.
+Excluding public supply wells, wells requiring water use permits, and artificial recharge well permit applications, the District shall take action within 14 days after receipt of a complete application.
+After a well permit is issued, the water well contractor has 90 days to construct, repair, modify, or abandon the water well in accordance with the permit.
+Any work conducted on the well after 90 days is considered unpermitted activity.

-Within 120 days of issuance of a permit, the water well contractor must submit a completion report to the District showing work completed under the permit or cancelling the permit.
+Within 120 days of issuance of a permit, a well completion report shall be filed with the District showing work completed under the permit or cancelling the permit.